john55554/movie_collection/README.md

 The Movie Collection API creates, updates and deletes a collection of films.

 Overview:
-Currently no authentication needed.
-Authentication to be added in the next version.
+Authentication must be set in the request header in a key value pair:

+key                   value
+x-api-key            ERDF2PKXIF1G9Voxu02Qz7eqUwcR7kG21A2yd418

 Status Codes:
 200 status code = successful.